nzxth2/YGO_LOTD_LE_ScriptData_Packer/README.md

  ```

  All extracted script files follow the same format.
 The filename is always composed of the duel name id + `_INTRO`/`_OUTRO`.
  The contents are always divided in blocks of 4 lines as seen above.
 The first row of the block (`char`) is for characters, the second row (`arg1`) is related to character positioning, the third (`arg2`) to emotion and the fourth row (`text`) finally is for the dialog text.
+You don't change the left side of the block, that is used for formatting.
+You only change the right side.
  `char` and `arg2` together decide which character image is used from the /pdui/dialog_chars/ folder.
 So obviously you can only choose combinations that match an image that is available there.
  `arg1` can be any of the following:
  ```